open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 ---

 In OpenTelemetry, Baggage is contextual information that resides next to context.
-Baggage is a key:value store, which means it lets you propagate any data you like alongside context.
+Baggage is a key-value store, which means it lets you [propagate](/docs/concepts/context-propagation/#propagation) any data you like alongside [context](/docs/concepts/context-propagation/#context).

-Baggage means you can pass data across services and processes, making it available to add to trace, metrics, or logs in those services.
+Baggage means you can pass data across services and processes, making it available to add to [trace](/docs/concepts/signals/traces/), [metrics](/docs/concepts/signals/metrics/), or [logs](/docs/concepts/signals/logs/) in those services.

 ## Example